sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ## Multi-Account, Multi-Region

 For reliability, Stay-Stopped works independently in each region, in each AWS account.
-To deploy in multiple regions and/or AWS accounts,
+To deploy in multiple regions and/or multiple AWS accounts,

  1. Delete any standalone `StayStoppedRdsAurora` CloudFormation _stacks_ in your target regions and/or AWS accounts.